tlovett1/custom-contact-forms/README.md

   * `Completion Message` - If you choose to show a message, you can customize the message to be shown.
   * `Redirect URL` - If you choose to perform a redirect, you can customize the redirect URL.

+* `Pause` - Pausing a form will temporarily disable new form submissions on the front end.

+  * `Pause Message` - This message will be shown if the form is paused.

 ### Form Notifications

 * `Send email notifications` - When a form is completed, you can have an email sent with submission information.